sagemath/trac_to_gh/Issue 7906.md

 # Issue 7906: is_square() should be False for negative algebraic reals

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7906

 Original creator: robertwb